gofhilman/todo-list/README.md

 ## To Do

-- Style main section
-- Complete screen list update functions
+- Complete task list update function